Aéroport du Grand Ouest: History

 The €580 million project was approved in February 2008, with construction expected to start in 2014 and an opening date in 2017.
 Initially the airport was planned to have a capacity of four million passengers a year, increasing to nine million by 2050.
 This compares with the current capacity at Nantes Atlantique of three million passengers a year, a capacity that it is claimed cannot be increased because of the proximity of the airport to the city centre (a distance of only 8 km).
 Opponents claimed that Nantes Atlantique can increase its capacity to 4 million passengers a year.

 The new airport was planned to have two runways, and to be linked to the French motorway and rail networks.

 The airport was met with strong opposition, notably led by The Greens, Ségolène Royal and Arnaud Montebourg, even though the French Socialist Party supported it.
-Also various groups have set up numerous protest camps and squats around the area that will be built upon known as the "ZAD" (acronym of "Zone to Defend").
+Various groups also set up numerous protest camps and squats around the area that will be built upon known as the "ZAD" (acronym of "Zone to Defend").